haleykgrant/Shendure_Data/README.md

 This R script takes sample information by chromosome and summarizes the data in the following way: for each chromosome we read in one file per sample.
 For each sample we group its (fragment) reads into regions (either lasso 18-20 or arbitrary 10 regions) then compute summary statistics for each region.
 These summary statistics include the mean fragment length as well as percentiles from 10th-90th percentile (increments of 10).
 We then combine all information for that chromosome to get a CSV file with one row per region and sample for a total of either 10 $\times$ 53 or 18-20 $\times$ 53 rows per chromosome file.

 __Output to either chr_lassoregions_dist or chr_10regions_dist.__

+## fragmentation_shendure.Rmd

+*I ran this one locally so the directories do not align with the server directories where these data are processed

+R markdown file to plot the distribution of lengths of fragments from the Shendure data compared to estimated fragmentation intensities (lambdas) in DETECT data.